-Baby Driver introduces us to Baby (Ansel Elgort), a slick getaway driver afflicted with childhood trauma-related tinnitus so intense that only a constant stream of music can keep it under control.
-Baby is indebted to gangland figure Doc (Kevin Spacey), who masterminds the bank jobs that require Baby’s less-than-legal skillset.
+Baby Driver introduces us to Baby (Ansel Elgort), a slick getaway driver afflicted with tinnitus so intense that only a constant stream of music can keep it under control.
+Baby is indebted to gangland figure Doc (Kevin Spacey), who masterminds the bank jobs that require Baby’s talents behind the wheel.

-Failure to do so will have dire consequences for Debora and Baby’s deaf foster father, Joseph (CJ Jones), but the repercussions of getting involved might well prove equally deadly for Baby himself…
+If Baby refuses, there will be dire consequences for Debora and his deaf foster father Joseph (CJ Jones), but returning to a life of crime could prove equally deadly for Baby himself…

 Edgar Wright knows how to tell a cracking story, and Baby Driver showcases all the charms of a Wright-penned screenplay.
-It’s solidly constructed (overlooking a slightly ropey third act), easy to follow and, above all, fun.
+It’s solidly constructed (overlooking a slightly ropey, overlong third act), easy to follow and, above all, fun.
 More importantly, unlike most big budget popcorn flicks, Baby Driver actually cares about its characters.
 Wright clearly wants us to root for Baby and Debora, and ensures we never lose sight of them even when the action set pieces – all of which showcase his trademark visual flair and affection for practical stunt work – kick in.

 A large part of this is down to the casting.
-Whilst Wright is equally adept at handling intimate moments as he is spectacular car chases – this is the guy who started out with low-budget, actor-centric fare like Spaced and Shaun of the Dead, after all – it’s also fair to say that it’s no accident he’s assembled a troupe of performers capable of bringing added weight to proceedings.
+While Wright is equally adept at handling intimate moments as he is spectacular car chases – this is the guy who started out with low-budget, actor-centric fare like Spaced and Shaun of the Dead, after all – he’s assembled a troupe of performers capable of bringing added weight to proceedings.
 Heavyweights like Spacey and Foxx make the biggest impression, however it’s relative newcomers Elgort and James provide the emotional bedrock that ultimately gets Baby Driver across the line.